rtfenter/rtfenter/README.md

 # Hi, I'm Rebecca.
 You can call me Becca.

 Product Manager by day, working across complex platforms and product experiences.
-Independent founder by night.
+Solo founder by night.

 My PM work centers on 0→1 products, rewards and incentives, engagement and activation, and the lifecycle, access, and controls behind the platforms people use.